jw-chae/3d-Unet-medical-image-segmentation/README.md

 one for 1 image and the other for multi images multi images needs patched images
-The Image patching code is preprocess.py.
+The Image patching code is resize_patch.ipynb.

 There is no specific execution command for the code, but you can change the dir and execute it yourself.